pdx-towerfall/tournament/README.md

 1. Interface should let you add and remove players from a pool.

 2. Interface should have a round view that schedules open play.
-If there is no schedule data, routing to `/schedule` should populate the schedule with players until they all play the same amount of games.
+Should populate the schedule with players until they all play the same amount of games.

 3. Interface should allow you to enter kills and a winner for each game.
 Should also show the current standings of skull count.

-4. Interface should allow you to create a bracket with seeds.
-Navigating to `/bracket` if there is no bracket should generate a bracket based on the standings.
-Should let you choose the winner from each game.

-5. Navigating to `/awards` should display winner, and various awards.
+4. Navigating to `/awards` should display winner, and various awards.

 ## Implementation